jcs-elpa/project-abbrev/README.md

 ## Config Example ##
 This is example of the `custom-abbrev.config` file.
-Notice this can be customize in any language as long you follow this format.
+Notice this can be customize in any programming language or even just a text file as long as you follow this format.
 ```
 #
 # Customize all the expand shortcut here.